Netflix/spectator/docs/intro/timer.md

   }
 ```

-The id is used to keep track of a particular task being measured by the timer.
+The id value returned by the `start` method is used to keep track of a
+particular task being measured by the timer.
 It must be stopped using the provided id.
 Note that unlike a regular timer
 that does not do anything until the final duration is recorded, a long duration
 timer will report as two gauges: